-- (a) means a person who, although not legally married to the employee, lives with the employee in a relationship as a couple on a genuine domestic basis (whether the employee and the person are of the same sex or different sexes); and - (b) includes a former de facto partner of the employee.
+(i) means a person who, although not legally married to the employee, lives with the employee in a relationship as a couple on a genuine domestic basis (whether the employee and the person are of the same sex or different sexes); and

+(ii) includes a former de facto partner of the employee.

-(a) Compassionate Leave
+(a) Compassionate/Bereavement Leave

-Employees, other than a casual employee, will be entitled to two days paid compassionate leave when an immediate family member or member of an employee's household:
+Employees, other than a casual employee, will be entitled to five days paid compassionate/bereavement leave when an immediate family member or member of an employee's household:

 - (i) contracts or develops a personal illness that poses a serious threat to his or her life; or - (ii) sustains a personal injury that poses a serious threat to his or her life; or - (iii) dies.
-(In the case of death, there is an additional day of paid leave under the bereavement leave sub clause below)

-The leave can be taken in two (2) consecutive days, two (2) single days or any separate periods if the employer and employee agree.
+The leave can be taken in five (5) consecutive days, five (5) single days or any separate periods if the employer and employee agree.